 Owned by: Suntory

-Interesting fact: Seven thousand bottles of unblended malt whisky are on display in its “Whisky Library”.
+Interesting fact: Seven thousand bottles of unblended malt whiskey are displayed in its “Whisky Library”.

 At the foot of Mt.
 Kaikomagatake in the Southern Alps, Hakushu is Suntory’s second malt distillery; they produce different whiskies to those found at Yamazaki.